renameteste2/subject-js/README.md

-Javascript simple subject for testings
+Javascript simple subject for testing